onqtam/headjack/src/motivation/authenticity.md

 no more tweets with a few screenshots of other tweets - these should be composable & carrying the actual data/references/proofs

-## Deduplicating documents

-An open paradigm with content addressing where data is shared between services would enable us to more easily [address parts of documents](../introduction/names_and_paths.md#addressing-within-content) and share ranges of entire videos without having to re-upload them as a clip which breaks the contextual link.
-If this becomes as easy as it currently is to crop & re-upload (or even easier) then it will become the norm - we'll all prefer not losing the context - tracing the source of content authentically to identity is important & desirable.

-We'll also be able to de-duplicate re-uploads as long as they are the same documents in terms of bytes because of the open nature of data - based on their hash.
-We'll be able to see when something first appeared & the discussion of content will be much less fractured and with greater depth & nuance.
-In this paradigm [deepfakes](https://en.wikipedia.org/wiki/Deepfake) will be easier to fight.

 ## Falsification of data as a business model